This brochure is for people who have been served with:

 Subpoena to give evidence and produce documents

-If the subpoena requires you to give evidence and produce documents, you must attend court on the date specified on the subpoena and produce the documents set out in the schedule to the subpoena.
+If the subpoena requires you to give evidence and produce documents, you must attend court on the date specified on the subpoena cover sheet and produce the documents set out in the schedule to the subpoena.

 If you object to the subpoena, you may make an application to the Court to have the subpoena set aside in whole or in part.